sparrell/caw/index.md

 ## Demo Use Cases
 In the ideal world,
-the workshop would demonstrate live one complicated use case that evolved from quiet to under attack touching many different child use cases
+the workshop would perform a live demonstrate one complicated use case that evolved from quiet to under attack touching many different child use cases